 Overview of Higher Education in Wyoming

-While it’s one of the country’s largest states, Wyoming is home to just 10 degree-granting institutions, according to a 2015-2016 report by the National Center for Education Statistics (NCES).
-Eight of the schools are public and 2 are non-profit private schools.
-There are no for-profit institutions in the state.
+Despite being one of the country’s largest states, Wyoming is home to just 9 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
+Eight of the schools are public and 1 is a non-profit private school.
+There are no for-profit schools.

 Tuition rates in Wyoming are incredibly low.
-According to a 2016-2017 report by Collegeboard.org, the average cost of in-state tuition and fees at a 4-year public institution in Wyoming is $5060, the lowest in the nation.
-That is just over half the national average!
-For students coming from out of state, it will cost around $16,220, making it the second lowest in the nation.
-(For comparison, the national averages are $9650 and $24,930, respectively.)
+According to the NCES, the average cost of in-state tuition and fees at a 4-year public institution in Wyoming is $4,596, the second-lowest in the nation.
+That is less than half the national average!
+For students coming from out of state, it will cost around $14,268, which is more than $12,000 below the national average.